Following a year like no other, I am pleased to present our utility's results for 2020.

 Throughout the challenges of the last year, Utilities Kingston has remained a committed partner to the City of Kingston.
 Our relationship is pivotal to the success of our unique multi-utility model here in Kingston.
 One way we partner with the City, is by supporting its goal in being a climate action leader.
 Early in 2020, the public was invited to review options and provide feedback on the proposed Kingston Biosolids & Biogas Master Plan.
 This initiative will help us pursue innovative solutions to further reduce carbon emissions and protect the environment, while reducing organics sent to landfill in Kingston.

 Perhaps overshadowed, but certainly not forgotten, in 2020, we proudly celebrated 20 years since the incorporation of Utilities Kingston.
 We’ve been serving Kingston, in one form or another, since 1847, when we were known as the Kingston Gas Light Company.

 We have a long-standing history of helping to build our community, and our customers place their trust in us.
 Thank you to all employees for your contributions, as we continue to ensure the safe and reliable delivery of utility services.

 In 2021, the Utilities Kingston Board of Directors will appoint a new President and CEO for the corporation, as I retire.
 Although I am looking forward to the next chapter, it's bittersweet leaving a great organization I've been with for fourty years and a position I've held for over twenty.
 I know that our employees will continue to do great things for our community.

-In closing, I would like to thank all of our employees for a strong year.
-You are the pride of Utilities Kingston.
-I’d also like to thank our Shareholder and Board of Directors for your support in furthering our vision, to advance the unique multi-utility model to benefit our customers and build better communities.
+I’d also like to thank our Shareholder and Board of Directors for your support in furthering our vision, to advance the unique multi-utility model to benefit our customers and, with the help of our tremendous workforce, build better communities.